percona/psmysql-docs/docs/fido-authentication-plugin.md

 | Unregister the previous device | The account owner or any user with the `CREATE USER` privilege can unregister the device |
 | Register the new device | The user planning to use the device must register the new device |

-The statement to unregister a device is as follows:
+Unregister a device with the following statement:

 ```{.bash data-prompt="mysql>"}
 mysql> ALTER USER `username`@`hostname` {2|3} FACTOR UNREGISTER;